-Several reports have called for the investigation of both miR-29 mimics and inhibitors as potential therapeutics in IBD and related chronic disorders of the gut.
-However, we strongly urge caution, as miR-29-based therapeutics are likely to be challenging given the context-specific functions of miR-29 described above.
+miR-29-based therapeutics are likely to be challenging, given the context-specific functions of miR-29 described above.
 Further work is needed to sort out the regulatory effects of miR-29 in distinct cell types of the intestine during different stages of disease progression.
 We are even more intrigued by the potential of miR-29-based therapeutics for acute gut conditions (such as microbial infections), or conditions such as necrotizing enterocolitis, for which Paneth cell defects are critical to pathogenesis.
-For example, is miR-29 strongly up-regulated after Salmonella or Listeria infection, and if so, could that be responsible at least in part for the Paneth cell defects reported under those conditions?
+For example, is miR-29 strongly upregulated after Salmonella or Listeria infection, and if so, could that be responsible, at least in part, for the Paneth cell defects reported under those conditions?
 We believe that such questions, while outside scope of the present study, merit detailed investigation in the future.

-The mechanistic underpinnings of pediatric CD are still so poorly understood.
+The mechanistic underpinnings of pediatric CD are still poorly understood.
 We believe this study marks an important turning point in the investigation of miRNAs in pediatric CD and provides a rich resource to the research community for the identification of key regulators of the disease, well beyond miR-29.
-For example, our data points to a significant loss of miR-375 in CD.
-At least one prior study showed that the loss of miR-375 up-regulates pro-inflammatory factors such as TLR4 and NFKB 53.
-We believe that more detailed investigation of the mechanisms by which miR-375, and other miRNAs revealed by this dataset, might control the inflammatory, stricturing, or other IBD phenotypes is warranted.
-Such studies may uncover novel and effective therapeutic avenues for pediatric and/or adult CD.
+For example, our data point to a significant loss of miR-375 in CD.
+At least 1 prior